dzinobile/my_beginner_tutorials/README.md

 - /parameter_events
 - /rosout
 - /tf
-results are stored in a directory called results/my_bagx, where x is incremented to prevent overwriting previous my_bag directories.
+results are stored in a directory in results called my_bagx, where x is incremented to prevent overwriting previous my_bag directories.

 A new launch file launches both the talker node and the bag recorder node.
 This launch file takes a boolean launch argument flag for "record".
 If record is set to "false", then the bag recorder node does not launch.